 top of page

-These are terraces or agricultural platforms built in depressions or gigantic natural holes.
-These terraces are superimposed concentrically, taking the shape of a gigantic amphitheater.
+These are agricultural terraces or platforms built in gigantic natural depressions or holes.
+These terraces are superimposed concentrically, taking the form of a gigantic amphitheater.
 The largest hole has a depth of 150 m and the average height of the platforms is 1.80 m.

 Information not found